 Kelly Educational Staffing coordinates and manages all aspects of our substitute employee program.
-All future substitute teachers and substitute secretary needs for Maplewood Richmond Heights School District will be filled by Kelly Educational Staffing.
+All future substitute teachers and substitute secretaries needed for Maplewood Richmond Heights School District will be filled by Kelly Educational Staffing.

 Process to Become a Substitute Teacher/Secretary

 We encourage you to contact Kelly Educational Staffing regarding becoming a substitute teacher or substitute secretary for the 2021-2022 school year.
 Kelly Educational Staffing representatives may be reached at (314) 317-5420.
-Scan the QR code at the right with your mobile phone camera to apply instantly.
+Scan the QR code at right with your mobile phone camera to apply instantly or access the form here.

 Kelly Educational Staffing (KES®) is dedicated to helping districts save money and operate at peak capacity by fulfilling all staffing needs.
 As a complete education staffing solution, we manage substitute teachers as well as non-instructional staff such as custodians, cafeteria workers, administrative assistants, school nurses, and more.
 Launched in 1997, KES partners with 5,400+ public and private schools across 35 states and have 100% success improving substitute placement rates in all our partner districts.
 More than 1.7 million classrooms are filled by a KES substitute teacher each year.